Stays7339/PeriDocs/README.md

 ---

-That version uses Markdown’s key syntax features exactly where they matter:
+This version uses Markdown’s key syntax features exactly where they matter:

 | Symbol | Meaning | Used For |
 |---------|----------|-----------|